 Understanding Contestability Provision for Suicide Life Insurance

-Life insurers include suicide clauses and contestability provisions in their policies to ensure that they are financially secure.
+Life insurers include contestability and suicide provision in their policies to ensure that they are financially secure.

-One of the inevitable benefits of contestability clause is void coverage in many cases, such as if policyholder provides inaccurate information in his/her insurance application.
+One of the inevitable benefits of the contestability clause is void coverage in many cases, such as if the policyholder provides inaccurate information in his/her insurance application.

 On the flip side, the suicide clause prevents insurers from paying claims if a policyholder intended to commit suicide and purchased a policy to secure his/her beneficiary financially.

-Moreover, if you commit suicide during the contestability period and insurer validates it as a suicide, your beneficiary will not get any death benefits of the insurance policy.
+Moreover, if you commit suicide during the contestability period and the insurer validates it as a suicide, your beneficiary’s claim will not get any death benefits from the insurance policy.

-However, he/she will collect the sum of insurance premiums you paid to the company.
+However, he/she will collect the sum of insurance premiums paid to the company.

 - Burial insurance is mostly marketed to senior citizens to have them buy a policy to protect their loved ones from bearing heavy funeral expenses after they are gone.
 However, it is just a type of life insurance.

-- One thing that distinguishes burial insurance from other life insurance policies is that it is easier to get.
-Some insurance companies don’t even require your medical examination to give you burial insurance.
+- One thing that distinguishes burial insurance from many life insurance policies is that it is easier to get.
+Some life insurance companies don’t even require your medical history to give you burial insurance.

 - It is inexpensive to help aging people leave the world in peace.